 Strategic goals before deadlines

 I know, I know, you want to tell the world immediately you got good cash into your pocket.
 And you are correct; good PR drives your recruiting, marketing, and sales efforts, which you want to put in motion as soon as possible.

 However, by pushing your press release out in a rush, you will most likely end up with grammatically poor text, with major things like big customer and investor quotes missing.
 Also, top-tier journalists likely won’t publish your news because they won’t have the time to prepare for a good story – let alone conduct interviews.
-It’s also mega competitive field trying to get your story published – thousands of startups are trying to get the attention of the handful of top tier journalists and only the best stories win.
+It’s also a mega-competitive field trying to get your story published – thousands of startups are trying to get the attention of the handful of top-tier journalists, and only the best stories win.

 … but for Pete’s sake, have deadlines

 If you are working with too loose deadlines, you will most likely end up losing your momentum.
 Dedicate at least 2–3 weeks to write your press release, collect quotes and get the green light for your release before pitching it.

 Tell how much you raised, how you will spend it, who invested – and most importantly, how all this will separate you from your competitors